Installing "bootc compatible" images

 Additionally note that to perform an install with a target image reference set to an authenticated registry, you must provide a pull secret.
 One path is to embed the pull secret into the image in /etc/ostree/auth.json.
 Alternatively, the secret can be added after an installation process completes and managed separately; in that case you will need to specify --skip-fetch-check.

-To enable bootc install as part of your OS/distribution base image, create a file named /usr/lib/bootc/install/00-<osname>.toml with the contents of the form:
+To set a default filesystem type for bootc install to-disk as part of your OS/distribution base image, create a file named /usr/lib/bootc/install/00-<osname>.toml with the contents of the form:

 [install.filesystem.root]